vladi-rh/rhoai-genaiops-lab-instructions/docs/12-maas/3-admin-configuration.md

 - Hard Cap toggle: ON
 - Current Usage: $42.50 (42.5%)
 - Progress bar visualizing usage]

-### Team Budgets

-For larger organizations, you can set team-level budgets:

-1. Navigate to **Teams** in the sidebar
-2. Create or select a team
-3. Assign users to the team
-4. Set the team's monthly budget

-When a team has a budget:
-* Individual user budgets apply within the team limit
-* Team budget is the "ceiling" — no one can exceed it even if their personal budget would allow

 ### What Happens When Budget is Exhausted?